COVESIDE FIELDWORK RESIDENCY

 Cook breakfast with fellow alumni and enjoy a shared meal on the porch overlooking Robinhood Cove.

-Group fieldwork documenting plant and animal life on the land.
+Group fieldwork documenting plant and animal life on the land using photography, watercolor, and sketching.

 Lunch